tonymullen/ups-website/src/partials/f16se/grading.html.md

 * 5% Attendance & participation
 * 5% Quizzes
-* 40% Homework
+* 40% Individual homework
 * 50% Group project

-There are no exams for this course.
+There are no midterms or final exams for this course.
+Quizzes will be announced at least one class period in advance.

+Weighting values for individual homework assignments and group iterations can be found on the corresponding assignment or iteration's description page.

 ### Group project